Who could replace Darcey Bussell as a Strictly Come Dancing judge?

 Having been a pro dancer on Strictly ever since it launched in 2004, Anton Du Beke has had a lot of years to soak up judging tips from the panel.

-Yet to be a winner on the show but having been a favourite with fans since its inception, it’s not so far-fetched to think Du Beke could be holding up a scoring paddle in the near future.
+He has yet to actually win the show, but having been a favourite with fans since its inception, it’s not so far-fetched to think Du Beke could be holding up a scoring paddle in the near future.
 But will Strictly producers want to go back to only having one woman on the panel?

 Oti Mabuse